To display the Text Formatting Bar, place the cursor inside a text object.

 Makes the selected text italic.
 If the cursor is in a word, the entire word is made italic.
 If the selection or word is already italic, the formatting is removed.

 Underlines or removes underlining from the selected text.

-Click to apply the current font colour to the selected characters.
-You can also click here, and then drag a selection to change the text colour.
-Click the arrow next to the icon to open the Font colour toolbar.
+Click to apply the current font color to the selected characters.
+You can also click here, and then drag a selection to change the text color.
+Click the arrow next to the icon to open the Font color toolbar.